 On April 30, 2013, a putative class action was filed by John Scranton, on behalf of himself and a class of persons similarly situated, against E\TRADE Financial Corporation and E\TRADE Securities LLC in the Superior Court of California, County of Santa Clara, pursuant to the California procedures for a private Attorney General action.
 The Complaint alleged that the Company misrepresented through its website that it would always automatically exercise options that were in-the-money by \$0.01 or more on expiration date.
 Plaintiffs allege violations of the California Unfair Competition Law, the California Consumer Remedies Act, fraud, misrepresentation, negligent misrepresentation and breach of fiduciary duty.
 The case has been deemed complex within the meaning of the California Rules of Court, and a case management conference was held on September 13, 2013.
 The Company's demurrer and motion to strike the complaint were granted by order dated December 20, 2013.
 The Court granted leave to amend the complaint.
 A second amended complaint was filed on January 31, 2014.
 On March 11, 2014, the Company moved to strike and for a demurrer to the second amended complaint.
-A hearing on these motions is now scheduled for August 29, 2014.
+On October 20, 2014, the Court sustained the Company's demurrer, dismissing four counts of the second amended complaint with prejudice and two counts without prejudice.
+The plaintiffs have until November 10, 2014 to file a third amended complaint.
 The Company will continue to defend itself vigorously in this matter.

 On April 18, 2014, a putative class action was filed by the City of Providence, Rhode Island against forty-one high frequency trading firms, stock exchanges, market-makers, and other broker-dealers, including the Company, in the U.S. District Court for the Southern District of New York.
 The Complaint alleges that the high frequency trading firms, certain broker-dealers managing dark pools, and the exchanges manipulated the U.S. Securities markets, and that numerous market-makers and broker-dealers participated in that manipulation by doing business with the high frequency traders.
 As to the Company, the Complaint alleges violation of Sections 10(b) and 20(a) of the Exchange Act.
 On May 2, 2014, a similar putative class action was filed by American European Insurance Company against forty-two high frequency trading firms, stock exchanges, market-makers, and other broker-dealers, including the Company, in the U.S. District Court for the Southern District of New York.
 The action filed by American European Insurance Company made allegations substantially similar to the allegations in the City of Providence complaint.
 On June 13, 2014, a putative class action was filed by James J. Flynn and Dominic Morelli against twenty-six firms including the Company in the United States District Court for the Southern District of New York.
 The Flynn Complaint made allegations substantially similar to the allegations in the City of Providence Complaint.
-While there can be no assurances, the Company's legal counsel believes the claims against it have no merit, and that the Company will ultimately prevail.
+While there can be no assurances, based on the advice of the Company's external legal counsel, the Company believes that the claims against it have no merit and the Company will ultimately prevail.
+The consolidated amended complaint does not identify the Company as a defendant or make any allegations regarding the Company.
 The Company will defend itself vigorously in these matters.